 - Wake up in the morning feeling groggy, tired, or unrested

 - Energy slumps throughout the day

-- Need caffeine throughout the day to function
+- Need caffeine in the morning to wake up, or throughout the day to function

 - Frequent colds and flus